William T. Verran (1899–1983)

 Bands directed by McLendon participated in the National Festival, receiving honor ratings.
 They also performed at the Gator Bowl in Jacksonville, Florida, Jackson, Mississippi, West Palm Beach, New Orleans and Daytona Beach.
 In his teaching career, McLendon’s bands failed to receive a superior rating only four times.
 McLendon’s band led the parade for Governor Marvin Griffin’s inauguration.

-He is a charter member of Georgia Phi Beta Mu.
+He was a charter member of Georgia Phi Beta Mu.

 Len B. Lastinger (1916–1972)